felixtsao/oneVR_devel/360warper/README.md

 Warped videos will be saved as `originalName_warped.mp4` in same directory

 Warped images will be saved as `originalName_warped.jpg` in same directory

+<h3> // TODO </h3>
+* Pipeline and multi-thread the code more for CPU
+* Implement GPU version
+* Learn ffmpeg and avlib and interface directly with warper program to replace the current random python hack.